rust-lang/book/src/ch03-02-data-types.md

 The program resulted in a *runtime* error at the point of using an invalid value in the indexing operation.
-The program exited with an error message and didn't execute the final `println!` statement.
+The program exited with an error message and didn’t execute the final `println!` statement.
 When you attempt to access an element using indexing, Rust will check that the index you’ve specified is less than the array length.
 If the index is greater than or equal to the length, Rust will panic.
-This check has to happen at runtime, especially in this case, because the compiler can't possibly know what value a user will enter when they run the code later.
+This check has to happen at runtime, especially in this case, because the compiler can’t possibly know what value a user will enter when they run the code later.

-This is the first example of Rust’s safety principles in action.
+This is an example of Rust’s memory safety principles in action.
 In many low-level languages, this kind of check is not done, and when you provide an incorrect index, invalid memory can be accessed.
 Rust protects you against this kind of error by immediately exiting instead of allowing the memory access and